jyoti7770/netflix_project/README.md

 ```
 - To identify the most frequently occurring rating for each type of content.

-### 3. Name top 10 countries which deliver highest number of movies.
+### 3.Name top 10 countries which deliver highest number of movies.
 ```sql

 select trim(unnest(string_to_array(country,','))) as country,